 The NCLEX-RN is an example of a large-scale, standardized assessment (LSA), so is not parallel to the classroom assessment practices which are the subject of this paper, but I mention it here to draw the distinction between professionally-created LSAs and most instructor-created classroom assessments.
 The NCLEX-RN is continually revised and updated and reflects very robust psychometric properties (validity and reliability) (Smith Glasgow et al., 2019).
 More importantly, however, the NCLEX-RN has been updated to “shift away from a primary focus on content and the indirect testing of clinical judgment to a major focus on clinical judgment” (Caputi, 2019, p.
 2).
-Caputi, in her reflections on the next-generation NCLEX-RN (NGN) asks 2 questions (the second of which is most relevant here): “1) Are students ready for this type of NCLEX?
+Caputi, in her reflections on the next-generation NCLEX-RN (NGN) asks two questions (the second of which is most relevant here): “1) Are students ready for this type of NCLEX?
 2) If our students already pass the NCLEX, can we keep doing the same type of preparation for the NGN?” (p.
 2).
 Her answer to both questions is “No.” She goes on to argue,

 So, what can faculty do?
 I propose that nurse faculty, at all levels of nursing education, revise their curricula to teach a detailed thinking process that students must employ over and over throughout the nursing curriculum.
-Just as students practice psychomotor skills until they are perfected, they must do so with thinking skills and strategies A new model for teaching clinical judgment is needed", (p.
-2, emphasis in original).
+Just as students practice psychomotor skills until they are perfected, they must do so with thinking skills and strategies A new model for teaching clinical judgment is needed. (p.
+2, emphasis in original)

 In this case, the technology-mediated assessment instrument has been designed to measure 21st century skills, and Caputi recognizes that if pre-service nurses are going to have to pass the NGN, nursing instructors will need to realign their pedagogy.
 This example illustrates how LSAs exert pressure on instructors and schools to adjust their pedagogy, in the case of nursing, to encourage 21st century pedagogy that teaches thinking skills.
 The opposite is also true, however, in that LSAs which emphasize the lower-level cognitive skills prized by the behaviourists cause instructors to match their pedagogy to that model (Caputi, 2019; Clarke-Midura & Dede, 2010; DeLuca et al., 2021; Pellegrino & Quellmalz, 2010).
 Further, the American Educational Research Association (AERA), the National Council on Measurement in Education (NCME), and the American Psychological Association (APA) argue that LSAs tend to have other negative effects on education systems, namely the narrowing of curricula (teaching to the test), reduced instructional strategies (previously mentioned), higher dropout rates, and the enactment of policies and practices that increase test scores without increasing learning (Standards for Educational and Psychological Testing, 2014).
 The NCLEX-RN notwithstanding, many implementations of technology in assessment remain focused on increasing the efficiencies of summative test administration (Broadfoot, 2016; Pellegrino & Quellmalz, 2010; Webb & Ifenthaler, 2018).